Thiago-Cardoso/Thiago-Cardoso/README.md

 <h3 align="center">Hi 👋, I'm Thiago Cardoso</h3>
 <h3 align="center">Full Stack Software Engineer</h3>

-Full Stack Software Engineer with over 15 years of experience in a wide of Technologies on Software Development in mobile applications using Framework Java and development backend and frontend of projects using PHP, C# (ASP.NET) and Javascript.
+Full Stack Software Engineer with 15 years of experience in a wide of Technologies on Software Development in mobile applications using Framework Java and development backend and frontend of projects using PHP, C# (ASP.NET) and Javascript.
 Five years of experience developing projects using rest apis and microservice structure with language Ruby on Rails, NodeJS, ReactJS and React Native.

 - 🔭 🔍 In constant learning and searching of new challenges.